aisingapore/TagUI/README.md

   0,15,30,45 * * * * /full_path_on_your_server/tagui_crontab
   ```

   To call an automation flow from your application or web browser, use below API syntax.
 Custom input(s) supported.
+The default folder to look for flow_filename would be in tagui/src folder.
 Automation flows can also be triggered from emails using the API.
 For email integration, [check out Tmail](https://github.com/tebelorg/Tmail).
 It's an open-source mailbot to act on incoming emails or perform mass emailing; it also delivers emails by API.
 Emails with run-time variables can be sent directly from your flow with a single line (see flow sample 6C_datatables).
 If you have data transformation in your process pipeline [check out TLE](https://github.com/tebelorg/TLE), which can help with converting data.
   ```
   your_website_url/tagui_service.php?SETTINGS="flow_filename option(s)"
   ```